Updated on 26 January 2022

 - Official visits (the purpose shall be proved with documents);

-Those who are not exempted automatically may apply for a special entry permit to the Hungarian Police.
+Those foreign nationals who are not exempted based on the above should apply for a special entry permit to the Hungarian Police.
 The police may allow entry if the applicant provides evidence that the objective of entry is:

 - participating in court or other authority proceedings;